paihari/spring-boot-learning/README.md

 - **external-config** - Demonstrates how propetries can be fetched from .propetries file and yaml files, and injecting the properties using @Value annotation

+- **configuration-properties** - Demonstrates how propetries can be wrapped in java bean, instead of sprinkling @Value annotation, the java class `MyAppConfig` is annotated with @ConfigurationProperties